Silicon Valley execs and Pentagon AI chief talk AI at the edge

 For example, Google employees spoke out against the company’s involvement in Project Maven, an initial JAIC project.
 A few months after the Maven contract came to light, Google adopted AI principles, but in a conversation with former JAIC director Air Force Lt.
 Gen. Jack Shanahan last fall, Google VP of global affairs Kent Walker reaffirmed the company’s commitment to competing for government contracts.

 The Defense Innovation Board is led by former Google CEO Eric Schmidt, while the National Security Council on AI, a group advising Congress on AI policy and investments, includes leaders from companies like AWS, Google Cloud, and Microsoft.
 Each of the groups advocates for more partnership between industry, academia, and government.
-Analysis by Tech Inquiry last week found extensive government contracts between tech companies and the military.
+Analysis by Tech Inquiry earlier this month found extensive government contracts between tech companies and the military.

 Nvidia’s Anthony Robbins called public-private partnerships a “giant team sport” and identified opportunities for startups in cybersecurity, robotics, and other services.
 “Running and retraining models at the edge is going to define the next decade,” he said.